James M. Cox: Later years and death

-After stepping down from public service, he concentrated on building a large media conglomerate, Cox Enterprises.
-In 1923 he acquired the Miami Daily News and the Canton Daily News.
-In December 1939, he purchased the Atlanta Georgian and Journal, just a week before that city hosted the premiere of Gone with the Wind.
-This deal included radio station WSB, which joined his previous holdings, WHIO in Dayton and WIOD in Miami, to give him, "'air' from the Great Lakes on the north to Latin America on the south."
+After stepping down from public service, Cox concentrated on building a large media conglomerate, Cox Enterprises.
+In 1923, he acquired the Miami Daily News and the Canton Daily News.
+In December 1939, Cox purchased the Atlanta Georgian and Journal, just a week before that city hosted the premiere of Gone with the Wind.
+This deal included radio station WSB, which joined his previous holdings, WHIO in Dayton and WIOD in Miami, to give Cox, "'air' from the Great Lakes on the north to Latin America on the south."

-He continued to be involved in politics, and in 1932, 1936, 1940, and 1944, Cox supported and campaigned for the presidential candidacies of his former running mate Franklin D. Roosevelt, unlike the other losing Democratic presidential candidates of the time John W. Davis and Al Smith.
+Cox continued to be involved in politics, and in 1932, 1936, 1940, and 1944, Cox (a supporter of the New Deal) supported and campaigned for the presidential candidacies of his former running mate Franklin D. Roosevelt, unlike the other losing Democratic presidential candidates of the time John W. Davis and Al Smith.
 In 1933, Cox was appointed by Roosevelt to the U.S. delegation to the failed London Economic Conference.

-When he was seventy-six, Cox published his memoir, Journey through My Years (1946).
+When he was 76, Cox published his memoir, Journey through My Years (1946).

-In 1915, Cox built a home near those of industrialists Charles Kettering and Edward Deeds in what later became Kettering, Ohio where he lived for four decades.
-It was constructed in the classical French-Renaissance style with six bedrooms, six bathrooms, two tennis courts, a billiards room and an in-ground swimming pool.
+In 1915, Cox built a home near those of industrialists Charles Kettering and Edward Deeds in what later became Kettering, Ohio, where he lived for four decades.
+It was constructed in the classical French-Renaissance style with six bedrooms, six bathrooms, two tennis courts, a billiards room, and an in-ground swimming pool.
 Cox named the home Trailsend.

 Death

-Cox died at Trailsend on July 15, 1957 after a series of strokes.
+Cox died at Trailsend on July 15, 1957, after a series of strokes.
 He is interred in the Woodland Cemetery and Arboretum, Dayton, Ohio.

-Cox was a member of the Church of the United Brethren in Christ.